$0.00

 Kootenai

-The Kootenai speak a language that is unrelated to any other known language and is considered a language isolate.
-They also speak Ktunaxa Sign Language (a·qanⱡiⱡⱡitnam).
+The Kootenai speak a language unrelated to any other known language and is considered a language isolate.
+They also use Ktunaxa Sign Language (a·qanⱡiⱡⱡitnam).
 They are known for their craftsmanship and artistry, especially in basketry, beadwork, and quillwork.
 They value courage, honesty, and loyalty.

 Pend d’Oreille